Justin Simon: Illawarra Hawks (2020–2021)

 On August 14, 2020, Simon signed a one-year deal with the Illawarra Hawks of the Australian National Basketball League (NBL).

 Ratiopharm Ulm (2021)

 On August 19, 2021, Simon signed a six-week contract with ratiopharm Ulm of the German Basketball Bundesliga (BBL) as an injury replacement for Karim Jallow.

 Riesen Ludwigsburg (2021–2022)

 On October 3, 2021, Simon signed with MHP Riesen Ludwigsburg of the BBL.
 On May 8, 2022, he helped Riesen finish third in the 2021–22 Basketball Champions League when he recorded 27 points, 6 rebounds, 6 assists and 3 steals against Hapoel Holon, becoming the first player in BCL history to record more than 25 points, 5 rebounds, 5 assists and 2 steals.
 He also set a new record for points in a BCL Final Four game.

 Sydney Kings (2022–2023)

 On July 18, 2022, Simon signed with the Sydney Kings in Australia for the 2022–23 NBL season.

-Scaligera Verona (2023–present)
+Scaligera Verona (2022–2023)

 On March 20, 2023, Simon signed with Scaligera Verona of the LBA.

+Bnei Herzliya (2023)

+On July 18, 2023, Simon signed with Bnei Herzliya of the Israeli Basketball Premier League.
+He terminated his contract with the club on November 19, 2023.

+Paris Basketball (2023–2024)

+On December 1, 2023, he joined Paris Basketball of the LNB Pro A and EuroCup as an injury replacement for Sebastian Herrera.
+In his first season with the club he won the 2024 EuroCup.

+Return to Riesen Ludwigsburg (September 2024–May 2025)

+On September 15, 2024, he signed with MHP Riesen Ludwigsburg of the Basketball Bundesliga (BBL) for a second stint.